ptoche/piketty/lectures/Chapter 06/index.md

 ### Non-Wage Income

-- The income of nonwage workers may include capital income as it is sometimes difficult to distinguish the source.
+- The income of non-wage workers may include capital income as it is sometimes difficult to distinguish the source.
-- In partnerships and sole proprietorships, the accounts of the business are sometimes mingled with the personal accounts of the firm head, who is often both the owner and operator.
+- In partnerships and sole proprietorships, the head is often both owner and operator, which makes it difficult to distinguish personal and business accounts.
-- In rich countries today, around 10 percent of domestic production is due to nonwage workers in individually owned businesses, about the same proportion of nonwage workers in the active population.
+- In rich countries today, around 10% of domestic production is due to non-wage workers in individually owned businesses, about the same proportion of non-wage workers in the active population.
 - Because today the share of mixed income in national income is small, the uncertainty about capital's share of mixed income affects no more than 1–2 percent of national income.

 <!--
-- Nonwage workers are mostly found in small businesses (merchants, craftsmen, restaurant workers) and in the professions (doctors, lawyers).
+- non-wage workers are mostly found in small businesses (merchants, craftsmen, restaurant workers) and in the professions (doctors, lawyers).
 -->

 ---